-- Starting sooner rather than later is a decision for you to make with your provider, who will look at: - Baseline blood tests - Readiness to start and stick to lifelong treatment - Are you and your provider a team?
-Ask yourself: - Can I be totally honest with them? - Are they available when I have questions? - Do they take my concerns seriously? - If so, great!
-If not, you may want to make some changes
+- You and your provider ought to decide together when to start treatment

+- Are you and your provider a team?
+Ask yourself:

+- Can I be totally honest with them?

+- Are they available when I have questions?

+- Do they take my concerns seriously?

+- If so, great!